National Centre for the Performing Arts (China): Construction

 The exterior of the NCPA is a steel structural shell.
 It has a semi-ellipsoidal shape.
 The length of the long axis in the east-west direction of the plane projection is 212.20 m, the length of the short axis in the north-south direction is 143.64 m, and the height of the building is 46.285 m, which is slightly lower than the Great Hall of the People, by 3.32 meters.
 The deepest part of the foundation reaches 32.5 m.
-It is as tall as ten floors.
+This is as tall as ten floors.
 The large theatre shell is made up of more than 18,000 pieces of titanium metal plates, covering an area of more than 30000 m2.
 Of the more than 18,000 pieces of titanium metal plates, only four are the same shape.
 The titanium metal plate is specially oxidized, and its surface metallic lustre is very textured and has a consistent colour for 15 years.
 The middle part is an involute glass curtain wall, which is made up of more than 1,200 pieces of ultra-white glass.
-The ellipsoidal shell surrounds the artificial lake, with a surface area of 34,300 square meters, all channels and entrances located below the water surface.
+The ellipsoidal shell surrounds the artificial lake, with a surface area of 34,300 square meters, and all channels and entrances are located below the water surface.
 Pedestrians need to enter the performance hall from an 80-meter underwater passage.